henningte/CarbohydratesAromaticsFTIR_R/README.md

 # FTIRbaselines
 Processes FTIR spectra of natural organic matter by finding exact peak locations, baseline-correcting the peaks, and converting them to relative abundances.

+## Modifications
+This is a modified version of the original script by Suzanne Hodgkins and Florida State University.
+Modifications were done by Henning Teickner (contact: h_teic01@wwu.de).

+The modifications ensure that non-integer valued wavenumbers of IR spectra can be processed by linearly interpolating the absorbance values for integer valued wavenumbers.
+Modified parts are introduced by # "MODIFIED START" and the end of modified parts is marked with # "MODIFIED END" throughout the script.

+For modified parts, the copyright is © 2018 Henning Teickner and they are free under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The modified parts and the rest of the program are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Overview

 This script finds the exact wavenumber locations of specific peaks in FTIR spectra of natural organic matter (such as plants and peat soils).
 It then baseline-corrects the peaks and converts them into relative abundances (relative to the integrated area of the whole spectrum).
 It does this for the following peaks (approx. wavenumbers in cm^-1):